Starting Guide for Singapore SMEs

 The registered office serves as the official headquarters of an LLP or company, responsible for receiving and managing all official correspondence.
 While it’s ideal for the main place of business to coincide with the registered office, it’s not always mandatory.

-Upon successful registration, your SME will be assigned a Unique Entity Number (UEN) by the system.
+Upon successful registration, your Singapore SME will be assigned a Unique Entity Number (UEN) by the system.
 The UEN is a unique identification number necessary for any SME engaging with government agencies.
 It serves as proof of legitimacy for your business.

 Before legally operating your business in Singapore, you might need licenses or approvals from other government agencies.
 To determine if you need any for your business type, check out GoBusiness Licensing.
 If no additional permits or licenses are necessary, you can start operating as soon as you receive your UEN.